enternity/afflatus/Book/CrackingTheIntervew/BasicSort.md

 # example : quickSort(arr, 0, len(arr) - 1)
 ```
 2. **Merge Sort**:
+> Idea: So, in this algorithm, the array is **initially divided into two equal** halves and then they are combined in a sorted manner.
+We can think of it as a recursive algorithm that continuously splits the array in half until it cannot be further divided.
+This means that if the array becomes empty or has only one element left, the dividing will stop, i.e. it is the base case to stop the recursion.
+If the array has multiple elements, we split the array into halves and recursively invoke the merge sort on each of the halves.
+Finally, when both the halves are sorted, the merge operation is applied.
+Merge operation is the process of taking two smaller sorted arrays and combining them to eventually make a larger one.
 ```python
 def merge(arr, l, m, r):
 	n1 = m - l + 1